ExtendRealityLtd/VRTK/DOCUMENTATION.md

     * `-vrdebug`: Enable debug visualization
     * `-msaa X`: Set MSAA level to X
  * **Msaa Level:** The MSAA level to use.
+ * **Scale Render Viewport:** Toggles whether the render viewport scale is dynamically adjusted to maintain VR framerate.
+If unchecked, the renderer will render at the recommended resolution provided by the current `VRDevice`.
  * **Minimum Render Scale:** The minimum allowed render scale.
  * **Maximum Render Scale:** The maximum allowed render scale.
  * **Maximum Render Target Dimension:** The maximum allowed render target dimension.
 This puts an upper limit on the size of the render target regardless of the maximum render scale.
  * **Render Scale Fill Rate Step Size In Percent:** The fill rate step size in percent by which the render scale levels will be calculated.
+ * **Scale Render Target Resolution:** Toggles whether the render target resolution is dynamically adjusted to maintain VR framerate.
+If unchecked, the renderer will use the maximum target resolution specified by `maximumRenderScale`.
- * **Override Render Scale:** Toggles whether to override the used render scale level.
+ * **Override Render Viewport Scale:** Toggles whether to override the used render viewport scale level.
- * **Override Render Scale Level:** The render scale level to override the current one with.
+ * **Override Render Viewport Scale Level:** The render viewport scale level to override the current one with.

 ### Class Variables

  * `public readonly ReadOnlyCollection<float> renderScales` - All the calculated render scales.
 The elements of this collection are to be interpreted as modifiers to the recommended render target resolution provided by the current `VRDevice`.
- * `public float currentRenderScale` - The current render scale.
-A render scale of 1.0 represents the recommended render target resolution provided by the current `VRDevice`.
+ * `public static float CurrentRenderScale` - The current render scale.
+A render scale of `1.0` represents the recommended render target resolution provided by the current `VRDevice`.
  * `public Vector2 defaultRenderTargetResolution` - The recommended render target resolution provided by the current `VRDevice`.
  * `public Vector2 currentRenderTargetResolution` - The current render target resolution.